 - Sign up with Paribus and let them monitor your email (don’t worry, they never sell your data to any third party)!

-- For every receipt you get in your inbox from shopping at one of its 25+ major retailers (including Target, Zappos and Macy’s) they will watch what you’ve bought for price drops.
+- For every receipt you get in your inbox from shopping at one of its 25+ major retailers (including Target, Zappos and Macy’s, but not Amazon for price drops) they will watch what you’ve bought for price drops and monitor late shipping on Amazon.

 - Should an item go on sale, Paribus will notify you and help you get your refund.